 How Sanken Helps Reduce Sensor Lens Offset Risk

 A sensor lens spacer is not successful just because it matches the drawing.
+It must remain stable during peeling, placement, bonding, compression, vibration and aging.

-Sanken Manufacturing supports customers by reviewing the full spacer structure, including material selection, thickness control, adhesive lamination, die-cut tolerance, liner format, waste stripping, and final assembly requirements.
+Sanken Manufacturing supports customers by reviewing the full spacer structure, including material selection, thickness control, adhesive lamination, die-cut tolerance, liner format, waste stripping and final assembly requirements.

 For sensor and optical module projects, we can support:

-- PET film die cutting
+- PET film spacer die cutting

 - Foam spacer die cutting